OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-05.md

 ## Luke 5:23

-Which is easier: to say, ‘Your sins are forgiven,’ or to say, ‘Get up and walk’?
+Which do you think is simpler: to say, ‘Your sins are forgiven,’ or to say, ‘Get up and walk’?

 ## Luke 5:24